andreww2012/eslint-config-un/README.md

 });
 ```

-## Limitations & Caveats
+## Notes

 - This package has a peer dependency of `eslint>=9`.
 Please ensure you have installed the correct version.
 Some package managers are installing non-optional peer dependencies automatically.
 - Packages lookup (such as `typescript` or `vue`) is performed using [`local-pkg`](https://www.npmjs.com/package/local-pkg).
 - Type-checked, or type-aware TypeScript rules are *enabled* by default which are known to be performance-demanding.
 It's just a little heads-up and you should make your own decision whether to keep them enabled.
 [More about type-aware linting](https://typescript-eslint.io/getting-started/typed-linting).
-- By default, TypeScript rules will only be enabled in `.vue` files if `enforceTypescriptInScriptSection` is set to true in vue's config options which in turn is *automatically* set to true if `typescript` package found installed.
-This is because right now it is not possible to apply different rules based on `lang` attribute of `<script>` SFC sections and the only reasonable solution would be to completely disable TypeScript rules to avoid great number of false positives.
+- By default, TypeScript rules will be enabled in `.vue` files if `enforceTypescriptInScriptSection` is set to true in vue's config options which in turn is *automatically* set to true if `typescript` package found installed.
+If you have `.vue` files authored in both TypeScript and JavaScript, use `enforceTypescriptInScriptSection.{files,ignores}` to manually specify TS & JS Vue components respectively.
+It is not currently possible to apply different ESLint rules depending on the value of `lang` attribute of `<script>` SFC section.
 - All plugins listed above are enabled by default or enabled automatically under certain conditions, but there is one that is *disabled* by default: `security`.
 - Some rules are set to warn by default.
 You can change some or even all such rule's reporting level using `errorsInsteadOfWarnings` option.
-You can find all such rules by inspecting this plugin's source code.
+You can find all such rules by inspecting the source code of this package.